Spine Surgeons conducting a Cervical spine procedure

 Procedures to Treat Spinal Rigidity:

-• Spinal Fusion: Surgical procedure to join two or more vertebrae, limiting motion and reducing pain.
+• Spinal Fusion: A surgical procedure to join two or more vertebrae, limiting motion and reducing pain.
+This may be considered when spinal rigidity causes significant discomfort.

-• Osteotomy: Surgical removal or reshaping of bone to correct spinal deformities.
+• Osteotomy: The surgical removal or reshaping of bone to correct spinal deformities.
+This can be particularly beneficial if the spine has developed a severe bend due to AS.

-• Joint Injections: Injection into affected joints will give temporary relief of inflammation and pain.
+• Joint Injections: These injections into affected joints can offer temporary relief from inflammation and pain, serving as a less invasive option before considering surgery.

 Success Rates and Risks: